FOLFIRINOX

 Infection

-• a high temperature – your chemotherapy team will tell you what a high temperature is
+• a high or low temperature – your chemotherapy team will tell you what to watch out for

 • feeling shivery and cold